Direct Policy Optimization using Deterministic Sampling and Collocation: Examples

-The maximum normalized error between the LQR and DPO policies along the trajectory is 7.68e-7, reinforcing that the approximations made in the derivation of DPO are exact in the LQG case.
+The decision variables are initialized by uniformly sampling between $-1$ and $1$ for 1000 trials.
+The maximum, mean, and standard deviations of the normalized error between the DPO policies and the exact LQR solution computed with the Riccati equation are near the tolerance of the solver: 2.4e-5, 4.0e-7, 8.5e-7, respectively---reinforcing that the approximations made in the derivation of DPO are exact in the LQG case.
 Additionally, the second term in \eqref{state_dev} is zero, demonstrating that the separation principle holds for this problem.